robyeates/re2-rs/README.md

   </a>
 </p>

+***
+Unpublished - in Development!
+***

-This project began as a fork to work around hard dependencies in the existing ecosystem,
-but has since grown into a fully standalone set of crates.
+This project began as a fork to work around hard dependencies in the existing ecosystem, but has since grown into a fully standalone set of crates.

 Dependencies are vendored directly to ensure reproducible builds and to keep `re2-rs` minimal.
 The goal is to provide a **small, dependency-free baseline (`re2-rs`)** with the essential RE2
 features, and a **superset (`re2-rs-icu`)** that exposes ICU’s extended Unicode functionality.

 Vendored versions are pinned to exact upstream releases: